 AI defeats humans in those “expertise” tasks that come from the repetition of specific tasks or iterative analysis.
 The machine accumulates processes and knowledge as an additive experience, and provides a result or produces a task without incidental distractions or human failures.
-AI, machine learning and the use of big data are extremely useful and have a tremendous potential on diagnosis based images.
+AI, machine learning and the use of big data are extremely useful and have tremendous potential on diagnosis based images.

 What are you focused on in 2019?

 This year I will focus on fewer companies than in 2018, mostly on health care and surely on digital health.